Transgender history: Indian subcontinent

-Indian texts from as early as 3000 years ago document a third gender, which has been connected to the hijras who have formed a category of third-gender or trans-feminine people on the Indian subcontinent since ancient times.
+Indian texts dating back as early as 3000 years ago document a third gender, which has been associated with the hijras, who have formed a category of third-gender or trans-feminine people on the Indian subcontinent since ancient times.
 In the Rigveda (from roughly 3500 years ago), it is said that before creation the world lacked all distinctions, including of sex and gender, a state ancient poets expressed with images like men with wombs or breasts.
 The Mahabharata (from 2–3000 years ago) tells of a trans man, Shikhandi.
 In the Ramayana (from roughly 2000 years ago), when Rama asks "men and women" not to follow him, hijras remain and he blesses them.
 Most hijras are assigned male at birth (and may or may not castrate themselves), but some are intersex and a few are assigned female.
 Hijras wear feminine clothing and usually adopt feminine names, often live together in households (often regardless of differences in caste or religion) and relate to each other as female fictive kin (sisters, daughters, etc.), and perform at events such as births and weddings.

 The Buddhist Tipitaka, composed about 2100 years ago, documents four gender categories: female, male, pandaka, and ubhatobyanjanaka.
 It says the Buddha was tolerant of monks transitioning to nuns, at least initially, though trans people did face some stigma, and the possibility of monastic transition was later curtailed when the tradition of female monasticism was extinguished in Theravada Buddhism, and between the third to fifth century, Indian Buddhists were hostile to transgender people.
 These trans- and third-gender categories have been connected to the § kathoeys who exist in Thailand.

 Beginning in the 1870s, the colonial authorities attempted to eliminate hijras, prohibiting their performances and transvestism.
 In India, since independence, several state governments have introduced specific welfare programs to redress historical discrimination against hijras and transgender people.
 Today, there are at least 490,000 hijras in India, and an estimated 10,000 to 500,000 in Bangladesh, and they are legally recognized as a third gender in Bangladesh, India, Nepal, and Pakistan.
 In 1999, Kamla Jaan became the first hijra elected mayor of an Indian city, Katni, and around the same time Shabnam Mausi was elected as a legislator from Gorakhpur.
 In Bangladesh, in 2019, several trans people filed to run for parliament, which currently has no trans or hijra members.

 In Hinduism, Ardhanarishvara, a half-male, half-female fusion of Shiva and Shakti, is one of several deities important to many hijras and transgender Hindus, and has been called an androgynous and transgender deity.